chiragdeep01/Person-ReId-Siamese/README.md

 ## Triplet Loss
 The network has been trained using tripletLoss function with cosine similarity.
 Loss(a,n,p) = max(0, c(a, n) - c(a, p) + margin) where,
-a = anchor sample embeddings
+- a = Anchor sample embeddings
-n = negative sample embeddings
+- n = Negative sample embeddings
-p = positive sample embeddings
+- p = Positive sample embeddings
+- c = Cosine Similarity

 ## Model
 I have used EfficientNet_b0 for this task and replaced the final classication layer with a Linear layer with 512 ouputs which would output feature embeddings for a given Image.